-NAB is obviously more bullish on the AUD in Q3 and Q4 than ANZ and the mean of 41 different banks.
-Exactly why NAB sees the AUD performing higher against the INR would be in the secret herbs and spices of their in-house brainiacs’ and robots way to complicated currency exchange algorithms.
+Citibank is obviously more bullish on the AUD in Q4/19 and Q2/20 than ANZ and the mean of 41 different banks.
+Exactly why Citibank sees the AUD performing higher against the INR would be in the secret herbs and spices of their in-house brainiacs’ and robots way to complicated currency exchange algorithms.

 Banks and economists use dozens of different sets of data and other sources of information to put together their forecasts, but with a little bit of research and putting 2 and 2 together Aussie travellers can get a pretty good insight into the dynamics affecting fluctuations in the value of the AUD against the INR.
 The first step is to get an understanding of the technical jargon economists use along with the macroeconomic fundamentals and their influence on exchange rates.